gym-halpert/llm_project/README.md

 ## LLM Project

-* This is a custom LLM that utilizes GeminiAPI
+* This is a custom LLM that utilizes GeminiAPI.

+## IMPORTANT DISCLAIMER

+* The code in this project was utilized for learning purposes and lacks the security of a production agent.
+* DO NOT use this code for nay purposes outside of local testing.
+* I am not responsible if you end up pushing Skynet to prod.
+Don't be that guy, pal.